LeonardoCesca/js-docs/README.md

     _Note: Remember see if not exist a style that you want use.
 The principal styles are into `src/styles.js`_

+    _Note 2: You'll also see a second link: _`http://localhost:8000/___graphql`_.
+This is a tool you can use to experiment with querying your data.
+Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

 1.  **Make a PR (Pull Request)**

     ```shell